AnnLuschik/Cimema-App/README.md

 There is a custom 404 page, where user will be redirected in case of invalid URL.

-USED: React, Redux, React Router, API IntersectionObserver, Typescript, Styled Components.
+USED: React, Redux, React Router, API IntersectionObserver, Typescript, Styled Components, React Swipeable, Eslint.